-Known for its sun, surf and golden beaches Durban is a cultural melting pot as famous for its authentic Indian curry as for its tropical weather:
+Known for its sun, surf, and sand, Durban is a cultural melting pot as famous for its authentic Indian curry as it is for its tropical weather:

 Best time to visit Durban

-Sunny weather all year round makes a Durban holiday a sure bet when it comes to the weather.
-With its sub-tropical climate, the summers are hot and winters mild, and the sea is blue, warm and enticing no matter what time of year you travel to Durban.
-The summer holidays (December and January) see South African's flock to the beach resorts surrounding Durban and it can get very crowded.
+Sunny weather throughout the year makes a Durban holiday a sure-fire hit.
+With its sub-tropical climate, the summers are hot and winters mild, and the sea is blue, warm and enticing, no matter what time of year you travel to Durban.
+The summer holidays (December and January) see South Africans flock to the beach resorts surrounding Durban and it can get very crowded.
 Read more on Durban's Climate and Weather.

 What to see in Durban